 Forest Lake State ParkDalton

-Forest Lake State Park, one of the ten original state parks, was created in 1935.
+Forest Lake State Park, one of the ten original state park, was created in 1935.
 The park spans 397 acres and its 200-foot sandy beach lies on the shore of Forest Lake.
 Popular activities in the park include swimming, picnicking, mountain biking, fishing, and boating.
 Amenities include picnic tables, flush toilets, and a group use area and playground.

 Taylor Sawmill Historic SiteDerry